 Within many IT organizations, driving up system utilization (and saving money in the process) has become a priority.
-In the lean economic times following the post dot-com downturn, many IT managers are
+In the lean economic times following the post dot-com downturn, many IT managers are electing to adopt server consolidation as a way of life.
+They are trying to improve on typical data center server utilizations of 15-30%

-- Context:

-- Hardware supported virtualization was still restricted to specialized servers

-- Intel VT-x release 2005

-- Software virtualization had significant overheads
+- - Hardware supported virtualization was still restricted to specialized servers Intel VT-x release 2005 Software virtualization had significant overheads

-- Memory footprint of multiple operating systems
+- Memory footprint of multiple operating

-- · Lack of sharing
+Lack of sharing

-- Performance penalty for emulating I/O
+Performance penalty for emulating I/O